timtheteh/Profiler-and-Recommender-System/README.md

 1. To find a way to profile users based on their search inputs.
 2. To find a way to improve the personalised pagerank algorithm results in Neo4j

+### Purpose of profiler and recommender system

+The purpose is to generate robust and personalised recommendations to users by:

+1. Recommending existing documents to users
+2. Recommending similar profiles to users
+3. Recommending new documents to relevant users only

 ### Introduction of Graph Database

 - Entities: words of phrases that are present in user searches / documents